-Municipalities have been selling bonds to pay for public works projects-fire stations, parking garages,s ewage treatment systems-for 200 years.
+Municipalities have been selling bonds to pay for public works projects-fire stations, parking garages, sewage treatment systems-for 200 years.
 It's only in the past decade or so, however, that they've been selling them with an extra perk: helping the environment.

 In the absence of a global carbon pricing scheme, bond markets will be central to financing climate change and other environmental interventions.
-So-called green bonds appeal to investors who are looking for a safe place to park their money, as well as doing a little bit of good for the world.
+Green bonds appeal to investors who are looking for a safe place to park their money and do some good for the world.